 Ecosystems are multifunctional communities of living organisms interacting with each other and their environment.
-Ecosystems provide a series of services for human well-being (ecosystem directly indirectly services) either or contributing towards human wellbeing.
+Ecosystems provide a series of services for human well-being (ecosystem services) either directly or indirectly contributing towards human wellbeing.
 There are four main types; provisioning, regulating, supporting and cultural services.
 Provisioning services are the products obtained from ecosystems such as food, fresh water, wood, fibre, genetic resources and medicines.
 Regulating services are defined as the benefits obtained from the regulation of ecosystem processes such as climate regulation, natural hazard regulation, water purification and waste management, pollination or pest control.
 Support services highlight the importance of ecosystems to provide habitat for migratory species and to maintain the viability of genepools.
-Cultural services include non-material benefits that people obtain from ecosystems
+Cultural services include non-material benefits that people obtain from ecosystems such as spiritual enrichment, intellectual development, recreation and aesthetic values.